 These efforts ensure a level playing field, increase competition, reduce costs and eliminate cronyism in public works contracting at the local and state level.

 However, some states controlled by union-friendly Democrats have enacted legislation or executive orders pushing the use of PLAs on state and state-assisted projects.
 In addition, federal agencies have encouraged state and local governments to require PLAs on billions of dollars worth of state and local projects receiving federal money and other forms of federal assistance.
 It is unclear how many federally assisted contracts have suffered from PLA mandates, but snapshots of data demonstrate it is significant.
-For example, according to the U.S. Department of Transportation’s (DOT) Federal Highway Administration (FHWA) November 2016 records, lawmakers during the Obama era mandated PLAs on more than 400 state and local construction projects (totaling $8.712 billion) that received federal assistance from the FHWA.
+For example, according to a U.S. Department of Transportation’s (DOT) Federal Highway Administration (FHWA) February 2017 report, lawmakers during the Obama era mandated PLAs on 382 state and local construction projects (totaling an estimated $8.723 billion) that received federal assistance and formal approval from the FHWA.

-While ABC’s campaign against these anti-competitive schemes is making remarkable progress, lawmakers requiring and encouraging the use of PLA mandates cost taxpayers a fortune and harm qualified merit shop contractors and their skilled trades employees.
+While ABC’s campaign against these anti-competitive schemes has been largely successful, lawmakers requiring and encouraging the use of PLA mandates cost taxpayers a fortune and harm qualified merit shop contractors and their skilled trades employees.

 Continuing the Fight